For helpful resources on your career opportunities, explore the “What Can I Do with This Major” guides for supply chain / logistics.

 For additional career information on duties, education and training, pay, and outlook for hundreds of occupations, visit the Occupational Outlook Handbook.

 Getting applied experience in your field is critical.
-The following resources will allow you to learn more about your department’s opportunities and process, as well introduce you to other major-specific internship posting resources.
-For more information, email Dr. Tobin Porterfield, TU Supply Chain Management Internship Coordinator.
+The following resources will allow you to learn more about your department’s opportunities and process, as well as introduce you to other major-specific internship posting resources.
+For more information, contact Dr. Natalie Scala, Graduate Program Director.

 The resources below are a starting point for your job search.
-In addition to making use of the Internet to do research, we encourage you to talk to people in the fields you are interested in (don’t forget to use TU’s Career Mentor Database) to learn more about specific opportunities and organizations.
+In addition to making use of the Internet to do research, we encourage you to talk to people in the fields you are interested in (don’t forget to use TU’s Tiger Mentor Network to learn more about specific opportunities and organizations.

 Below are sample interview questions for your field.
 In preparing for the interview, you’ll also want to review common interview questions (PDF) asked of all majors, thoroughly research the organization, dress professionally, and visit the interview skills section of the Career Center’s website.
 You can practice your interview skills online via Big Interview or schedule a mock interview with a Career Center staff member.